phonowell/genshin-impact-script/readme-en.md

 - `0` Off
 - `1` Uses the corresponding `E` skill depending on the length of time the number key is pressed
 - `2` Uses `E` skill (hold)

+### Extended hotkeys

+First, use the `Record/replay module` to record the action you want to use.

+Then, rename the replay file with the key suffix you want to bind it to (for example, when you want to bind the action to `T`, you need to rename `replay.txt` to `replay-t.txt`).

+After that, you can press the corresponding button to play the action in the game.

 ## Note